Alexander-Taran/alexander-taran.github.com/_posts/2022-06-08-adopting-dark-theme-in-jekyl-blog.md

 $table-header-border:   var(--table-header-border,$table-header-border);
 $table-border-color:    var(--table-border-color,$table-border-color);

-// now we proceed with minima
+// Now we proceed with minima.
 @import "minima/initialize";

-// define media query for dark theme users
+// Define media query for dark theme users.
 @media (prefers-color-scheme: dark) {

-// Import dark skin
+// Import dark skin.
-// We will have to alter it as well
+// We will have to alter it as well.
-// It gives our variables new meaning yet again
+// It gives our variables new meaning yet again.
-// but you have to remove  "!default" a the end of declarations.
+// But you have to remove  "!default" a the end of variable declarations in dark skin.
   @import "minima/skins/dark";

   :root {